phdsg/PvC/docs/index.md

 ## Contact & Help
-I'm almost always online @ #VCVRack (irc.freenode.net).
+I'm almost always online @ #VCVRack on Freenode (irc.freenode.net #VCVRack).
 Other module devs are too!
 Also, the [issue tracker](https://github.com/phdsg/PvC/issues) can be used for all questions.